jeremytammik/tbc/a/1863_param_optimise_tbcfts.md

 A new little issue arose with it that is useful to be aware of, since it applies to many other contexts as well:

 **Question:** I had a strange phenomenon happen.
-I have a OBJ Import app customer using Czech language on Windows.
+I have an OBJ Import app customer using Czech language on Windows.
 His Revit is English 2020.

 The problem is that with the same OBJ file, and the same Revit version, on my computer it works fine, and on his the app runs but fails and imports 0 faces.

-Have you ever seen an addin fail because the OS was a language that had non-English characters?
+Have you ever seen an add-in fail because the OS was a language that had non-English characters?

 I really don't know what is causing the problem.